 An exemplary application clearly details the processes and tools used to assess co-curricular activities, and ensure that results are systematically collected, analyzed, and communicated.
 It should also include a detailed description of the individuals charged with the assessment and the results collected.

-Attach a description of how your institution assesses the impact of the co-curricular activities on student general education learning.
+Describe how your institution assesses the impact of the co-curricular activities on student general education learning.
 Address the following issues: